updated on 20 July 2021

 How to demonstrate it

-It is not necessary to read the Financial Times every day to learn about the business world, but you should follow the news from the worlds of business and politics, and be able to express a reasonably informed opinion on big issues such as Brexit or AI in the legal sector.
-At this stage, it’s all about showing that you are engaged (which is best demonstrated by having some conversational knowledge of current affairs) and have the ability to think critically about complex arguments (best demonstrated by using your brain to think about these issues and form your own opinions!).
+It is not necessary to read the Financial Times every day to learn about the business world, but you should follow the news from the worlds of business and politics and be able to express a reasonably informed opinion on big issues such as coronavirus, remote hearings or AI in the legal sector.
+At this stage, it’s all about showing that you are engaged (which is best demonstrated by having some conversational knowledge of current affairs) and have the ability to think critically about complex arguments.

 Use LawCareers.Net’s commercial awareness hub which has links to articles, videos and podcasts geared toward developing your commercial awareness.
 Make sure you read the Commercial Question section, where a lawyer examines a commercial issue from a legal perspective every week.